LET'S SAVE THE MONARCH BUTTERFLY!

 Weather permitting, we usually see the Monarchs in our area early June, it takes three to four generations of Monarchs to be born before the species as a whole starts the new fall migration back to Central Mexico.

-There is a tremendous effort going on throughout North America involving thousands of people in saving the Monarch butterfly.
+There is a tremendous effort going on throughout North America involving hundreds of thousands of people in saving the Monarch butterfly.

-You can Google it yourself, check You Tube, or just visit some of these sites below that I came across lately for more info:
+You can Google it yourself, check You Tube, or just visit some of these sites below involved in Monarch conservation for more info:

 YOUR HELP IS NEEDED